How Gemini CLI builds context and learns about your codebase

 This searching for relevant files means it might miss important files.
 I like to start my chat with a few probing questions to make sure it has read the right files, before getting started with the actual task I want to complete.

-Another way to influence how the Gemini CLI finds files and navigates your codebase is through the instructional context you can add to GEMINI.md.
+Another way to influence how the Gemini CLI finds files and explores your codebase is through the instructional context you can add to GEMINI.md.
 Refer to Context Files in the docs to learn more.

 You can use the command /tools to list all tools available.

-Mentioning Files and Directories
+Mentioning files and directories

 For example, you can ask: